 His general attitude towards Randall, and their open antagonism towards each other.
 They used to be roommates in University- not just that, but friends and study buddies- until Randall dumped Mike to get in with the "cool kids" in ROR.
 It makes sense that he would only want to rub Randall's face in his and Sulley's overwhelming success.
 It also puts an interesting twist on how Sully always had a much more accepting (if slightly exasperated) reaction to Randall early on in the first film.
 It's not just that he's more welcoming than Mike (though that's almost certainly a large factor), it's that Randall was never anything more to him than some easily ignored jerk he met in college.
 To Mike, Randall was an old friend who betrayed him, which is much harder to forgive and forget, even as adults.
 Sulley, in turn, seems to be almost protective of Mike towards Randall (especially in Randall's introduction scene in Monsters, Inc.), which makes sense, as at the very least, he witnessed the moment Randall abandoned Mike.

 A lot of Randall's behaviour too, really, makes sense after the prequel.
-Part of the reason Randall is so angry about Sully beating him in Monsters, Inc. is, not just because he inadvertantly humiliated and showed him up during the Scare Games, but because he's being bested by someone who is essentially a college dropout.
-Plus, note that Randall only ever directly attacks Mike, but never Sulley.
-Before he tries to openly kill both, of course.
+Part of the reason Randall is so angry about Sully beating him in Monsters, Inc. is, not just because he inadvertently humiliated and showed him up during the Scare Games, but because he's being bested by someone who is essentially a college dropout.
+Plus, Randall only ever directly attacks Mike, but never Sulley.
+Before he tries to openly kill both.

 Also, in MI, a repeated joke is made out of Mike believing he is the main character.
 And why wouldn't he?
 He's been one before...